abrshtg/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups|prints all group Ids not only the effective one| groups 3-new_owner|change ownership of file hello to betty| chown betty hello 4-empty|creats an empty file named hello| touch hello
+2-groups|prints all group Ids not only the effective one| groups 3-new_owner|change ownership of file hello to betty| chown betty hello 4-empty|creats an empty file named hello| touch hello 5-execute|addes excute permion to the owner over the hello file|chmod u+x hello